nrepl/nrepl/README.md

 ### Installation

-nREPL is available in Maven central.
+nREPL is available in Clojars central.
 Add this to your Leiningen `project.clj` `:dependencies`:

 ```clojure